nfbarnes/historysyllabus/syllabus.md

 I do not require documentation for accessibility in my classroom.
 If you have learning needs from me that I'm not meeting, you can come tell me.
 You may contact SAS without notifying me if you wish; you may also speak with me without contacting SAS at all.

+### Laptops, Phones, Cyborgs, Technology in the Classroom (The Tech Policy!)

+Given that this is a media course, it will often be necessary that we have access to laptops/internet-capable-technology for composing, viewing materials, and working in groups.
+The use of electronic devices will be permitted generously.

+I do request, however that your phone be put on silent and put away unless it is being used for class purposes.
+Otherwise, I ask that you generally honor the “3 second rule” (you may quickly check your phone, reply to a quick message and such, but then please return it to your pocket/desk/bag).
+If there is an emergency and you need to use your phone or be “on-call,” just let me know.
+Use of laptops in class should be focused on classroom materials and at appropriate times.

 ### Academic Integrity